arrow arrow

 When Richard's father, William Longsword, was assassinated in 942, his Uncle, Bernard the Dane, brought Richard from Bayeyx, age ten years at the time, so that he might be solemnly invested with ducal sword and mantle and to receive homage of the Normans.
 He received the acknowledgement the Norman chiefs.
 King Louis captured and imprisoned the young Richard under the pretense of providing Richard with an education at Motleon.
 Richard, with the help of Osmon the Dane who had accompanied Richard to the king's court, was able to escape and return to Normandy.
 Louis, with the aid of Hugh the Great, attacked the Normans.
 The Kings of Denmark came to the assistance of the Normans and Louis was defeated.

 Richard married Esmé, daughter of Hugh the Great, who died young and childless.
 Richard married his mistress, Gunnora, who was said to be the sister of Herfaste, a Dane of noble birth.
 According to Guillaume de Jumièges, Richard had three sons.
 One was Richard, the second Duke of Normandy, Robert, who became the Archbishop of Rouen, and Mauger or Maugis, who married in 1012 Germaine, the daughter and heiress of Count Bouchard, and because of this marriage, he became Earl of Corbeil.
 Richard's daughter, Emma, was twice crowned Queen of England having first married King Ethelred in 1002, and then King Canute.
 She and Ethelred were the parents of Edward "the Confessor.
 By her other husband, she mothered King Hardicanute.
-Richard also was known to have at least three illegitimate children
+Richard also was known to have at least three illegitimate children.
+(Much of this may be more myth than truth.)

-• Web Reference: Richard I of Nomandy by Steward Baldwin, whose information is based on hard evidence.
+• Web Reference: Richard I of Nomandy by Steward Baldwin.

-Richard married Gunnor, daughter of Norman father and Unknown.
-(Gunnor was born about 936 in Normandy, France and died in 1031 in France.)
+Richard married Gunnor, daughter of "Norman" father and Unknown.
+(Gunnor was born about 936 in Normandy and died in 1031 in France.)

 Comments